Serial (podcast): Season 2 (2015–16)

 In September 2015, The New York Times reported the second season would focus on Sergeant Bowe Bergdahl, an American Army soldier who was held for five years by the Taliban, and then charged with desertion.
 A spokesperson for Serial only said, "Over the last few months they've been reporting on a variety of stories for both seasons 2 and 3 of Serial, along with other podcast projects."
 The first episode of the season was released, without any previous release date announcement, on December 10, 2015.

 For season 2, Koenig teamed up with Mark Boal, the Academy Award–winning screenwriter of The Hurt Locker and Zero Dark Thirty, and his production company, Page 1.
 Boal had conducted a series of interviews with Bergdahl as part of a film production he was working on, and both Boal and Bergdahl gave Koenig permission to use those excerpts of those recorded interviews in episodes of Serial.
 As Koenig stated in season 2's first episode: "They'd come to us saying 'hey, we've been doing all this reporting on the story, and we've also got this tape.
 Do you think you might want to listen?'
 And yes, we did, and we were kind of blown away, and so we began working with them.
 They shared their research with us, and also put us in touch with many of their sources...
 We don't have anything to do with their movie, but Mark and Page 1 are our partners for Season 2."

 On December 14, 2015, General Robert B. Abrams, head of United States Army Forces Command at Fort Bragg, North Carolina ordered that Bergdahl face a court-martial on charges of desertion.

 Sarah Koenig announced on January 12, 2016, that the podcast schedule would be changed to every other week to allow for deeper reporting, and to add more information than initially planned.
 Internet radio service Pandora Radio streamed the second season of Serial.

 On November 3, 2017, military judge Col. Jeffery R. Nance rendered a verdict dishonorably discharging Bergdahl from the Army, reducing his rank to private and requiring forfeit of some of his pay for ten months and no prison time.
 The verdict is subject to review by Gen. Robert B. Abrams, and may also be appealed to the United States Army Court of Criminal Appeals.
 After the sentencing, Serial announced its team to be working on a "coda" for the season.

 Award

-In June 2017, the Radio Television Digital News Association announced season 2 of Serial won the 2017 National Edward R. Murrow Award for a news series and for its website.
+In June 2017, the Radio Television Digital News Association announced that season two of Serial had won the 2017 National Edward R. Murrow Award for a news series and for its website.
 Murrow Awards are presented in October in New York.